-Finding the right analytical laboratory is similar to finding any other specialty service contractor.
+Finding the right analytical laboratory is like finding any other specialty service contractor.
 Most commercial laboratories have websites that list their services and can be found through internet searches or word of mouth.

 The following website also maintains a list of laboratories:

 Note that EPA does not endorse these laboratories, but is providing this information as a resource.